 The second round of RBMPs will include packages of measures and water body objectives that are cost beneficial and affordable.
+SEPA will consult on proposals in December 2014 for the period 2015-2021.
 Local stakeholders are to be involved in the identification of local benefits to be gained by improving the water environment.